 What About Child Support?

 When a Texas court makes a decision about child custody, it almost always orders child support to be paid by the parent that the child doesn't live with (the"non-custodial parent").
 Child support usually has to be paid until the child reaches 18 years old.
 If a child is disabled, the court can order child support for a longer period of time.

-Because the Lone Star state's child support laws can sometimes get complicated, it may also be a good idea to consult an experienced Texas family law attorney if you have questions about your specific situation.
+Because the Lone Star state's child support laws can sometimes get complicated, it is a smart idea to consult an experienced Texas family law attorney if you have questions about your specific situation.
 An experienced attorney can explain the law and how it will impact your particular case.
 Start now with a free case review.